GianMarcoOddo/rmpy/rmpy/README.md

 This function called npVaR_summary_single that calculates the quantile Non-Parametric Value at Risk (VaR) and several risk metrics for a SINGLE asset and returns a summary of the VaR calculation.

+Non-parametric VaR is a risk management technique that uses order statistics, such as percentiles, to estimate the potential losses that an asset may experience without making any assumptions about the underlying distribution.

 #### Args:

 - returns: A numpy array or pandas series of historical returns for the asset.